-Online Sales Tax Rules & Laws
+Online Sales Tax Rules for Ecommerce Businesses

 An online business does not currently have to pay sales tax in states where it does not have nexus.
 However, the topic of online sales tax is rapidly evolving as new laws emerge with the goal of allowing states to charge sales tax by standardizing laws and rates.
 Some states also have existing or emerging laws that expand the scope of nexus that dictates if sales tax can be collected.

 - Who has to Pay Online Sales Tax